-Don't forget to stretch for more vertical jump development.
+Don't forget to stretch to jump even higher.

 One of the world's premier jump experts Jacob Hiller does an excellent job of describing prescribing exercises to optimise one foot jump height in his all-time best selling jump program The Jump Manual.